EasySensors/switchBox/README.md

 Arduino Pins|	Description
 ------------|--------------
-A0, A1, A2 |	Available ARDUINO analog GPIO / DIGITAL GPIO
+A0, A1, A4, A5 |	Available ARDUINO analog GPIO / DIGITAL GPIO
-A6 |	Connected to Battery voltage sensor (via divider) A4 |	Connected to si1132 and bh1750 SDA
+A6 |	Connected to Battery voltage sensor (via divider) A3 |	Connected to  ATSHA204A
-A5 |	Connected to si1132 and bh1750 SCL
-A3 |	Connected to  ATSHA204A
-D3, D4, D5, D6,D7, D9 |	Available ARDUINO digital GPIO
 D4, D5, D6, D7 | Connected to Switch Connectors JST type
 D8 |	Connected to CS FLASH chip (OTA) M25P40
 ANT |	RFM69 antenna
 Gnd | Ground
-Scissors line | you cat cut sensors and battery holder if you need just controller and radio

 **Arduino IDE Settings**